Ratakor/ubik/README.md

 # Système 9
-an operating system made with zig
+an operating system made with zig using Ubik as its kernel

 # TODO
 - use flanterm